-The roll-out of the COVID-19 vaccination highlighted the value of immunization registries.
-Given that many people received their vaccine at mass vaccination clinics, entry of this data into NYSIIS and CIR was required and proved critical in both tracking the state's progress, and in providing health care providers access to vaccination records to assure that their high-risk populations were protected.
-COVID-19 vaccine registry entry requirements also provided an opportunity for adult vaccine providers the opportunity to become familiar with the functionality and benefits of NYSIIS and CIR.
-For the above stated reasons NYSACHO strongly supports this legislation as a means of leveraging available technology to improve public health protections against vaccine-preventable diseases, as well as improving individual patient care.
-We urge the legislature enact this bill into law.
+The roll-out of the COVID-19 vaccination highlights the value of immunization registries.
+Given that many people have received their vaccine at large clinics, entry of this data into NYSIIS and CIR was required and was critical in tracking the state's progress, and in providing a way for providers to assure that their high-risk populations have been vaccinated.
+COVID-19 vaccine registry entry requirements also provided an opportunity for adult vaccine providers to become more familiar with the functionality and benefits of NYSIIS and CIR.
+For the above stated reasons NYSACHO strongly supports this legislation as a means of leveraging available technology to improve public health protections against vaccine-preventable diseases, as well as individual patient care.
+We urge the legislature to enact this bill into law.

-NYSACHO Contact: Sarah Ravenhall, MHS CHES, Executive Director, sravenhall@nysacho.org
+NYSACHO Contact: Sarah Ravenhall, Executive Director, sravenhall@nysacho.org